gerryjackson/Forth-sprintf/README.md

 It is assumed that the reader is familiar with `PRINTF`, if not there are tutorials and descriptions readily available on the internet.

+See file `history.txt` for changes in the latest version.

 ## User words

 `PRINTF ( arguments* format-string -- )` outputs the result to the user terminal